skissler/HaslemereDataset/README.md

 - Pairwise distances computed for all user pairs within 50 meters at each time step.
 - Data further used in a simulated SEI model to explore disease transmission dynamics.

-For full methodology, see the associated publication and Supplementary Information.
+For full methodology, see the associated publication.

 ---